 Job applications have become more and more advanced.
 Not only do resumes enter a specific portal for shortlisting purposes, applicants don’t really need to exhaust themselves in visiting the office they want or dream of becoming part of since the advent of online job searches makes it easier for hiring managers to sort out the bad egg from the good noodle.
 You just need to follow certain online job application rules to ensure your success.

-Of course, since the process of submitting resumes or cover letters have become much easier, it doesn’t mean that applicants won’t abide by the rules, or ‘netiquettes’ imposed by the company and the job hunt web site.
-There are underlying principles that an applicant should religiously follow as simple obedience could land him/her an interview.
+Of course, since the process of submitting resumes or cover letters have become much easier, it doesn’t mean that applicants won’t abide by the rules, or ‘netiquettes’ set by the company and the job hunt website.
+There are core ethics that a job seeker should follow as simple obedience could land him/her an interview.

-Here are some basic online job application netiquettes, which you should abide with in order to ensure success in your online job application:
+Here are some basic online job application rules, which you should abide with in order to ensure success in your online job application.

-- Send your resume to the appropriate online address.
+Send your resume to the proper online address.
 When applying online, your resume will either travel two specific routes: (1) The job portal that will automatically send your application to the employer or, (2) the company’s resume databank.
-Identifying both is easy enough, if the company posted a particular job and their e-mail addresses is not present at the bottom of the employee qualification section, register and submit your resume (and cover letter, IF NECESSARY) via the job portal that hosted the job vacancy.
+Identifying both is easy enough if the company posted a particular job and their e-mail addresses are not present at the bottom of the employee qualification section, register and submit your resume (and cover letter, IF NECESSARY) via the job portal that hosted the job vacancy.

-- Never goad the HR department into hiring you immediately.
-Ostracize the idea of becoming hired within a day – if ever you submit your curriculum vitae online, never include words that would coax the hiring manager to hire you on the spot, no questions asked.
+Never goad the HR department into hiring you immediately.
+Shun the idea of becoming hired within a day – if ever you submit your curriculum vitae online; never include words that would coax the hiring manager to hire you on the spot, no questions asked.
 Be polite and incorporate various resume writing techniques that will make you sound like an aggressively polite and shrewd applicant.

-- Don’t pester hiring personnel by submitting multiple copies of your resume.
-They (hiring managers and HR personnel) understand that you want to be part of the working force, but submitting multiple copies of your resume to emphasize your desire to work for them is just unforgiveable.
-As much as possible, send your application once and move on to the next job vacancy.
+Don’t pester hiring personnel by submitting multiple copies of your resume.
+They (hiring managers and HR personnel) understand that you want to be part of the working force, but submitting multiple copies of your resume to emphasize your desire to work for them is just unforgivable.
+There are companies that use tools like Typeform in accepting online job applications.
+It’s an easy-to-use and design-focused platform, which can be fully customized with images, GIFS, videos, and themes.
+The tool can easily detect if previous submissions using similar information was made.
+So you should send your application once and move on to the next job vacancy.
 This is what we mean by multiple applications!